 Would I feel safe going on vacation in this country?

 If your answer is yes, then you will likely feel safe living there and teaching English as well.
-The prime job markets for English teachers are located in peaceful countries with strong infrastructures and economies - remember, you will not be teaching in Afghanistan!
+The prime job markets for English teachers are located in peaceful countries with strong infrastructures and economies - remember, you will likely not be teaching in Afghanistan & you get to choose where to go!

 If you are looking at a poor, war-torn country then chances are that's not a great place to go to!